DevendraVasantKatuke/interview/Songs.md

     -   U R The Best Thing (1994)
 -   Damn Yankees
     -   Come Again
+-	Dan Fogelberg
+	-	Rhythm Of The Rain
+-	Don Henley
+	-	The Last Worthless Evening
+	-	Take A Picture Of This
 -	Darren Hayes
 	-	Insatiable
 -	Dave Gahan